 Age – although this shouldn’t be a factor, we know it can cause concern for some.
 If you have already been working for several years, you may find that some of your research colleagues or academic staff members are the same age or younger than yourself.
 This could cause apprehension or cultural issues if you fail to keep an open mind.

 Detachment – as a research student, you’ll often doubt whether you’re working on the right thing or making sufficient progress.
-You can expect this feeling to be compounded if you’re studying part time.
+You can expect this feeling to be compounded if you’re studying on a part time basis.
 This is because you’ll have less interaction with your department, peers and supervisor given you won’t always be on campus.

 Time management – juggling a career or significant family obligations with the demanding requirements of a doctoral degree can take its toll.
-Over the 6 to 7 years, you’ll no doubt encounter periods when your external commitments require more of your time, whether its intensive projects or the need for frequent travel.
+Over the 6 to 7 years, you’ll no doubt encounter periods when your external commitments require more of your time, whether its intensive projects or the need for frequent travel associated with part time courses.
 During these times there is potential for your research to slip, or worse, become an unwanted burden.

 Motivation – having to balance your time and focus with your other commitments can make it difficult to immerse yourself in your research.
 This often results in a lack of ‘momentum’, which coupled with a journey that’s twice as long, increases the risk of your passion fading out.
 Unfortunately, because of this, many supervisors observe the drop-out rate of part time students to be greater than that of their full time peers.
 This isn’t due to a lack of dedication or commitment, but due to the individual no longer being able to balance several demanding obligations without jeopardising their mental or physical well-being.

-Relevancy: as your PhD will take 6 to 7 years to complete, there is a risk that your research will no longer be relevant.
+Relevancy – as your doctoral study will take 6 to 7 years to complete, there is a risk that your research will no longer be relevant.
 This could be for several reasons.
 For example:

 - New observations could be made which have the potential to jeopardise your work.
-For example, a new study may be published which identifies significant limitations behind a method you’re using.
+For example, a new study may be published which identifies significant limitations behind a method outlined in your research proposal.
 This would cast serious doubt into the validity of your research findings, and in some cases, may require you to start over with an alternative method.